CQUniversity Referencing Guides

-- Harvard Referencing Style abridged guide, based on: Commonwealth of Australia 2002, Style manual for authors, editors and printers, 6th edn, rev. Snooks & Co., John Wiley & Sons, Brisbane.
-Please note that the document attached here is the Term 1 2017 Edition which supersedes the Term 3 2016 Edition.
+- Harvard Referencing Style abridged guide Term 1 2019, based on Commonwealth of Australia 2002, Style manual for authors, editors and printers, 6th edn, rev. Snooks & Co., John Wiley & Sons, Brisbane.

-- American Psychological Association (APA) abridged guide updated Term 2 2016 based on: American Psychological Association.
+- American Psychological Association (APA) abridged guide Term 3 2019.
+This guide follows: American Psychological Association.
 (2010).
 Publication manual of the American Psychological Association (6th ed.).
-Washington, DC: American Psychological Association.
-Please note that printed copies of the APA referencing guide are available for purchase from the CQUniversity bookshop.
+Washington, DC: Author.

-- Turabian (Notes-Bibliography) based on: Kate L. Turabian, A Manual for Writers of Research Papers, Theses, and Dissertations (Chicago: University of Chicago Press, 2007).
+- Turabian (Notes-Bibliography) This new guide is based on Kate L. Turabian, A Manual for Writers of Research Papers, Theses, and Dissertations 9th ed.
+(Chicago: University of Chicago Press, 2018).

-- Australian Guide to Legal Citation (AGLC) 3rd Edition a product of the collaboration between the Melbourne University Law Review and the Melbourne Journal of International Law.
+- Australian Guide to Legal Citation (AGLC) 4th Edition was recently published in 2018.
+It is a product of the collaboration between the Melbourne University Law Review and the Melbourne Journal of International Law.
 The AGLC provides Australia with a uniform system of legal citation.
-You can download the view-only PDF version here or order one online..
+You can download the view-only PDF version here or order one online.

 - Vancouver Style Referencing is a generic term for a style of referencing widely used in the health sciences.
 This 2019 edition guide has been compiled by the Academic learning Centre at CQUniversity.